Latex Pillow Review: Rubbery and Resilient Rest

 - It wasn’t as breathable/cool as some other pillow types.

-- It wasn’t moldable.
+- It wasn’t moldable or adjustable.
 Not being able to change the shape to fit my head and neck was frustrating and in the end, it was a deal breaker.
+No matter how I pushed, smoothed and squeezed, it’d bounce back into it’s original rectangular shape.
 I just couldn’t make it comfortable.

 For most people, I think that there are better options, like our own Hullo™ buckwheat pillow!
 Give them a try and I think you’ll agree that they’re superior to other pillow types.
 Don’t take my word for it — check out these customer reviews.

 *edit 8/9/16 I bought a shredded latex pillow!
 Read my review here.*